 Looking back along Beach Way, the first house on the left was formerly the Kings Head pub.
 Like many pubs in the Forest this one had a nickname – Dapper’s.
 The nickname refers to a former landlord, Dapper James.
 In Bream, the Rising Sun was once known as Aunt Annie’s.
 The long closed Two Swans was humorously know as the Double Ducks.
 The Double Ducks did not have beer pumps, a trip down the steps to the cellar was required for every pint.
 A busy evening was quite taxing and could make Jimmy Price, the final landlord, a little grumpy at times.

 The Kings Head eventually became a private home but the residents had a surprise one day when a visiting pair of ex-Breamers walked un-announced into their front room thinking that it was still a public bar!.

 Forest families also had nicknames to clarify which branch you were referring to.
 For example, the James family had branches with such nicknames as Tucker, Twister, Nubbins, Poony and Punch.
 Locals who might be talking about a particular member of the James family would then add “Im’s a Tucker James”

-In the wall here, next to the Post Office gates, you’ll see the remains of a petrol pump in the wall.
-It remains from the time when the current Post Office building was a hardware store, run for many years by a Mr Stan Miles.
-The end part of the hardware store was used by the local Voluntary Fire Service during World War 2.
+By the wall here, next to the gates, you’ll see the remains of a petrol pump.
+It survives from the time when the former Post Office building beyond the gates was a hardware store, run for many years by a Mr Stan Miles.
+This end part of the hardware store was used by the local Voluntary Fire Service during World War 2.